joshs85/lxp-bridge/BACKUP_CONFIGURATION.md

 - **Raw Values**: 16-bit unsigned integers as stored in the inverter
 - **Scaling**: Some values need scaling (e.g., 2200 = 220.0V, 5999 = 59.99Hz)
 - **Range**: Values typically 0-65535 (16-bit unsigned)
-- **Format**: JSON object with register number as key, value as number
+- **Format**: JSON object with register number as key, value as number, sorted numerically by register number

 ### Datalog Field Importance
 - **MQTT Topics**: The datalog field is used in MQTT topic paths (e.g., `lxp/BA31100197/hold/67`)